tonybnya/travhelper/README.md

 ## Getting Started

-1. Clone the repository:
+1. Clone the repository: `git clone link-to-repo`

-2. Install dependencies:
+2. Install dependencies: `npm install`

-3. Start the development server:
+3. Start the development server: `npm run dev`

-4. Open your browser and visit [http://localhost:3000](http://localhost:3000) to view the application.
+4. Open your browser and visit [http://localhost:3000](http://localhost:5173) to view the application.

 ## Contact

 If you have any questions or suggestions regarding TravHelper, please feel free to reach out to us:

-- Mehdi Masmar: masmar507@gmail.com
+- Mehdi Masmar: <masmar507@gmail.com>
-- Stephen Anim: anim.ansah.stephen@gmail.com
+- Stephen Anim: <anim.ansah.stephen@gmail.com>
-- Tony NYA: nya.tony2010@gmail.com
+- Tony NYA: <nya.tony2010@gmail.com>

 Thank you for your interest in TravHelper.
 We look forward to delivering an exceptional travel planning experience!